Skip to main content

 Do not wait until the next day, or your next appointment or after the weekend – call your midwife straightaway, even if it's the middle of the night.

-Do not use a home monitoring kit (doppler) to try to check the baby's heartbeat yourself.
+Do not use a home monitoring kit (such as a doppler) to try to check the baby's heartbeat yourself.

 This is not a reliable way to check your baby's health.
 Even if you hear a heartbeat, this does not mean your baby is well.